JelleBouma/DHAdmin/README.md

 ## Features:

 #### All DGAdmin features
-DHAdmin is compatible with all DHAdmin settings and features everything DGAdmin does, for more info on DGAdmin see https://github.com/FredericaBernkastel/codmw3-server-DGAdmin-plugin
+DHAdmin is compatible with all DGAdmin settings and features everything DGAdmin does, for more info on DGAdmin see https://github.com/FredericaBernkastel/codmw3-server-DGAdmin-plugin

 #### Improved map rotation
 A line in the DSPL can now have multiple maps specified in format: map1,map2,mode,weight